 - Compare taken odds versus (fair) closing odds minus margins. (xCLV)

 The second is more correct because it is not enough to beat only the closing odds, but you must also beat the margins.
 We can call it also expected yield.

-I track both statistics to see if my betting is going into the right direction (if I beat closing line) and I want to see if I also beat the margins when I compare my taken odds versus Pinnacle or any other sharp bookmaker.
+I track both statistics to see if my betting is going in the right direction (if I beat the closing line) and I want to see if I also beat the margins when I compare my taken odds versus Pinnacle or any other sharp bookmaker.
 I named the first statistics CLV and the second xCLV.

-BTL – Beating The Line Percentage
+#4 BTL – Beating The Line Percentage

 If the Closing Line Value tells us how strong we beat the line, beating the line percentage will tell us how many times we beat the closing line.